Lamiales

-Being one of the largest orders of flowering plants, Lamiales have representatives found all over the world.
-Well-known or economically important members of this order include lavender, lilac, olive, jasmine, the ash tree, teak, snapdragon, sesame, psyllium, garden sage, and a number of table herbs such as mint, basil, and rosemary.
+The Lamiales (also known as the mint order) are an order of flowering plants in the asterids clade of the Eudicots.
+Under the APG IV system of flowering plant classification the order consists of 24 families, and includes about 23,810 species and 1,059 genera with representatives found all over the world.
+Well-known or economically important members of this order include aromatic, culinary, and medicinal herbs such as basil, mint, rosemary, sage, savory, marjoram, oregano, hyssop, thyme, lavender, perilla, lemon verbena, catnip, bee balm, wild dagga, and oriental motherwort, as well as olives, ash trees, teak, foxgloves, lilacs, jasmine, snapdragons, African violets, Jacarandas, Paulownias, butterfly bushes, sesame, and psyllium.

 Description

 Plant species within the order Lamiales are eudicots and are herbaceous or have woody stems.
-Zygomorphic flowers are common in Lamiales, having five petals with an upper lip of two petals and lower lip of three petals, however actinomorphic flowers are also seen.
-Plant species within the order Lamiales potentially have five stamens, but these are typically reduced to two or four.
+Zygomorphic flowers are common, having five petals with an upper lip of two petals and lower lip of three petals, but actinomorphic flowers are also seen.
+Species potentially have five stamens, but these are typically reduced to two or four.
 Lamiales also produce a single style attached to an ovary typically containing two carpels.
-The ovary in the Lamiales order is mostly observed to be superior.
-Lamiales inflorescence is typically seen as cyme, raceme or spike.
-Fruit type in Lamiales order is usually dehiscent capsules.
-Glandular hairs are present in Lamiales.
+The ovary is mostly observed to be superior.
+The inflorescence is typically seen as cyme, raceme or spike.
+The fruit type is usually dehiscent capsules.
+Glandular hairs are present on the plants.